medusajs/medusa/docs/content/admin/setting-pages.md

 ## Overview

-The admin UI routes allow you to add new pages to the admin dashboard.
+The [admin UI routes](./routes.md) allow you to add new pages to the admin dashboard.
 However, they can’t be used to add a new tab under the Setting page.

 To do that, you need to create an Admin setting page.
 The page will automatically be shown as a tab under the Setting page in the admin.
 The tab leads to the content of your custom page.

-An admin UI route is essentially a React Component created under the `src/admin/settings` directory.
+A setting page is essentially a React Component created under the `src/admin/settings` directory.

 This guide explains how to create a new setting page in the admin dashboard with some examples.